Chapter 4. References

 The following questions are addressed in this chapter.
 They are better discussed in a group to allow a variety of opinions to emerge.
 The relevant section link is given after each question:

-18. How does the standard model explain new and unexpected findings?
+18. How does the standard model accommodate new or unexpected findings?
 (QR4.5.4)

 19. What is the difference between an equation and a theory?
 (QR4.5.5)

-20. How is the standard model of physics similar to the standard model of medieval astronomy?
+20. How is the standard model like the standard model of medieval astronomy?
 (QR4.5.6)

-26. An atom of lead has 82 electrons in a small space, so why don’t they collide with each other?
+25. An atom of lead has 82 electrons in a tiny space, so why do they never collide with each other?
 (QR4.6.2)

-32. Why do leptons and quarks have three family generations, then no more?
+31. Why do leptons and quarks have three family generations, but then no more?
 (QR4.7.5)

 Next